StuartRucker/imagebert-dataset/README.md

 This was then deployed on two digital ocean droplets, running a [headless shell docker container](https://github.com/chromedp/docker-headless-shell#:~:text=The%20headless%2Dshell%20project%20provides,profiling%2C%20or%20testing%20web%20pages.).

-### Challenge: Checking is a token is Visible {#challenge-checking-is-a-token-is-visible}
+### Challenge: Checking is a token is Visible
 By far the most difficult part of this project was checking if an HTML DOM element is visible.
 Surprisingly, there is no way in vanilla javascript to do this correctly.

-**Method 1 - Vanilla Javascript:  **Most stackoverflow answers for this problem offer a bunch of javascript heuristics - is the box of the element in the screen?
+**Method 1 - Vanilla Javascript:** Most stackoverflow answers for this problem offer a bunch of javascript heuristics - is the box of the element in the screen?
 Is the box big enough?
 Does it have a display None style?
 Etc.

-**Method 2 - IntersectionObserver: **Javascript recently added an IntersectionObserver which supposedly allows you to check if another DOM element is on top of it, which removes the need to traverse up the DOM tree.
+**Method 2 - IntersectionObserver:** Javascript recently added an IntersectionObserver which supposedly allows you to check if another DOM element is on top of it, which removes the need to traverse up the DOM tree.

-**Method 3 - Highlighting and Screenshotting: **The most effective, but atrociously slow method was to screenshot an element, then highlight it as you would in a browser with  _window.getSelection() _and then check to see if there was a pixel difference.
+**Method 3 - Highlighting and Screenshotting:** The most effective, but atrociously slow method was to screenshot an element, then highlight it as you would in a browser with  _window.getSelection() _and then check to see if there was a pixel difference.

 All three methods combined were pretty good, but still imperfect especially on bloated sites that have pushed HTML and CSS to their absolute limits like Youtube and Google.
 I suspect this problem is indeed pretty intractable, because even chrome shows the hidden text when I ⌘+F.